2023 Online Privacy Guide: A Dozen Things You Must Do To Protect Your Private Life, Darling

-We chatted about Alexa and Facebook, Apple and Android Apps and our smartphones and how they are listening and following and frankly, getting to know way too much about all of us.
-Listen to the Podcast and you will hear our Expert talk about how he thinks the idea of using Alexa is "hysterical" Wondering who would ever risk their privacy in such an outright way . . .
+We chatted about Alexa, Facebook, Apple, and Android apps on our smartphones and how they are listening, following, and frankly, getting to know way too much about all of us.
+Listen to the Thriving With Technology Podcast and you will hear our expert talk about how he thinks the idea of using Alexa is "hysterical" and wondering who would ever risk their privacy in such an outright way . . .

 Bryan Neumeister, head of USA Forensic, helps law enforcement, government agencies and the legal system.
-He reveals just how much he can access, from erased information on cell phones, laptops and wired and wireless devices.
-Things like your bank accounts, exactly where you've been, the passwords to all your accounts, every photo you've ever taken-when and where and so much more.
+He reveals just how much he can access - from erased information on cell phones to laptops to wired/wireless devices.
+Things like your bank accounts, exactly where you've been, the passwords to all your accounts, every photo you've ever taken (when and where!) and so much more!

 If you're seeking privacy with your technology, listen to the wealth of information in the podcast at the end of this guide--But First--